ChristinaL24/Beauty-List/README.md

 # beauty-list

-A dynamic HTML, CSS, and JavaScript web application for beauty enthusiast who want to browse beauty products.
+A dynamic HTML, CSS, and JavaScript web application for beauty enthusiasts who want to browse beauty products.

 From stealing my mother's beauty products as a child to now creating a front-end beauty application, makeup has always been a creative and integral tool that has allowed me to creatively express myself.
-I created this product so that beauty enthusiasts(just like myself) could browse through popular beauty products.
+I created this product so that beauty enthusiasts (just like myself) could browse through popular beauty products.

 # Technologies Used
 - HTML5